malikulle/PPMT/README.md

 # Getting started

 - Clone this repo
-- `npm install` to install all required dependencies in ppmtool_fronten
+- `npm install` to install all required dependencies in ppmtool_frontend
 - `npm run start` to start frontend
 - `Inside ppmtool_backend` set your MySql URL
 - Start Backend In Port `8080`